It’s tough to brush someone else’s teeth

-Very few people are willing to sit quietly and allow someone else to stick things in their mouth.
-Think of how you’d react if someone tried to do that to you!
-They’re not trying to be difficult, it’s human instinct to resist.
+Unfortunately, very few people are willing to sit quietly and allow someone else to stick things in their mouth.
+Think of how you’d react if someone tried that on you.

-In this 2 minute video, Teepa shows how to successfully brush someone else’s teeth by calming and distracting those natural instincts to resist.
-She demonstrates on an audience volunteer and explains why her techniques work.
+In this 2 minute video clip, Teepa demonstrates how to successfully brush someone else’s teeth by calming and distracting those natural instincts to resist.

-Teepa’s 3 key tips for brushing someone’s teeth
+3 key tips for successfully brushing someone’s teeth

-- Stand on their dominant side – for example, it’s the right side if someone is right handed
+- Stand on their dominant side – for example, stand on the person’s right side if they’re right-handed

 - You hold the toothbrush, but they hold your hand that’s holding the brush.
-You’re controlling the motions, but since their hand is there, their brain thinks they’re doing the brushing themselves.
+You’re controlling the motions, but since their hand is there, their brain thinks they’re doing the brushing on their own.

-- Put your hand on that dominant side shoulder and apply gentle downward pressure while brushing.
+- Put your hand on the dominant side shoulder and apply gentle downward pressure while brushing.
 This takes their attention away from what’s happening in their mouth.

 While she’s demonstrating, Teepa explains why these techniques help you successfully brush someone else’s teeth.